'No Regrets': House Speaker Paul Ryan Will Not Seek Re-Election

 "My kids aren't getting any younger," Ryan said, "and if I stay, they'll only know me as a weekend dad.
 That's it right there."

 Ryan has three teenage children.
-He noted that his oldest just turned 16, the age his father was when he died, Ryan pointed out.
+He noted that his oldest just turned 16, which was how old Ryan was when his father died.

 "I think we have achieved a heck of a lot," Ryan said, noting that Republicans "did big things."

 But the GOP-controlled Congress was only able to pass a signature tax cut legislation.
-That's something Ryan has been focused on since he entered Congress in 1999.
-On the other hand, however, Republicans during his tenure were unable to repeal and replace the Affordable Care Act, advance the ball on entitlement reform or cut the deficit.
-In fact, it's only gone up.
-After the high-profile failure last year, Ryan described Obamacare as "the law of the land."
+That was something Ryan has been focused on since he entered Congress in 1999.
+On the other hand, Republicans during his tenure were unable to repeal and replace the Affordable Care Act, advance the ball on entitlement reform or cut the deficit.
+In fact, the deficit has only gone up.
+After a high-profile failure last year, Ryan described the Affordable Care Act, also known as Obamacare, as "the law of the land."

 And Congress is not expected to get much, if anything, else done this year before the midterms.

+Ryan's departure is the highest-profile retirement yet in what has been a record number of Republicans already heading for the exits.
+Ryan wasn't the only person to announce his retirement on Wednesday: Rep. Dennis Ross, R-Fla., also said he won't run for re-election.

+That means a total of 39 GOP members are not running for re-election — 24 are retiring from public office altogether, while 15 are seeking other positions.
+Democrats, meanwhile, are facing about half of that number with only 18 of their members not running for re-election to the House.

 There have been rumors for some time that Ryan could retire.
-And his tenure has been something of an uneasy one — since even before taking the job.
+And his tenure has been something of an uneasy one — even before taking the job.
 Ryan ran for the post after House Speaker John Boehner was ousted, under pressure from conservatives in his conference.

 He was thought to have little interest in the job, given his position as chairman of the powerful House Ways and Means Committee.
 But he was roundly seen as the only person who could get the votes necessary to be elected speaker.